-Drinks included: Yes - soft drinks, house wine and local spirits are included in the rates.
+Drinks included: Soft drinks, house wine and local spirits are included in the rates.
 Note that fine wines, champagne and imported spirits and liqueurs, are charged as extras.

 Birdwatching: Bird-watching in the Luangwa Valley's is excellent and Crocodile Bushcamp has a great spot overlooking a verdant dambo – with first-rate guides who know their birdlife.
 Simply sitting in the lounge area and looking out, you'll find a constant flow of birds in the trees around.See more ideas for Birdwatching in Zambia

 Wildlife safaris: Crocodile Bushcamp's is located in an excellent area for big-game safaris – and a terrific area for walking because the environment around camp is often open, and the game is generally very relaxed.
 4WD safaris are not available at Crocodile.See more ideas for Wildlife safaris in Zambia

-Attitude towards children: Crocodile Bushcamp welcomes children 12 years and over.
+Attitude towards children: Crocodile Camp welcomes children 12 years and over.

-Generally recommended for children: No. We recommend this camp for mature, well-behaved children over the age of 12.
+Generally recommended for children: We recommend this camp for mature, well-behaved children over the age of 12.

-Notes: This camp is very remote and is not fenced in, so animals do roam freely through the camp.
+Notes: Crocodile Bushcamp is very remote and is not fenced in, so animals do roam freely through the camp.
 With walking being the only activity there is nothing else here to keep children occupied.